-Category Exceptionality Definition Behavioural Behaviour A learning disorder characterized by specific behaviour problems over such a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance; and that may be accompanied by one or more of the following: an inability to build or to maintain interpersonal relationships; a) excessive fears or anxieties; b) a tendency to compulsive reaction; d) an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.
-Communicational Autism A severe learning disorder that is characterized by disturbances in: rate of educational development; ability to relate to the environment; mobility; perception, speech, and language; lack of the representational symbolic behavior that precedes language.
-Deaf and Hard- of-Hearing An impairment characterized by deficits in language and speech development because of diminished or non-existent auditory response to sound.
+Category Exceptionality Definition Behavioural Behaviour A learning disorder characterized by specific behaviour problems over such a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance; and that may be accompanied by one or more of the following: an inability to build or to maintain interpersonal relationships; a) an inability to build or to maintain interpersonal relationships; b) excessive fears or anxieties; c) a tendency to compulsive reaction; d) an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.
+Communicational Autism A severe learning disorder that is characterized by disturbances in: rate of educational development; ability to relate to the environment; mobility; perception, speech, and language; b) lack of the representational symbolic behavior that precedes language.
+Deaf and Hard-of Hearing An impairment characterized by deficits in language and speech development because of diminished or non-existent auditory response to sound.